JunukCha/junukcha.github.io/_posts/study/2024-01-14-dinov2-flower-classification.md

 The TSNE results for DINOv2 demonstrate that the features are more coherent within each class.

 ### Interactive
 I implemented the interactive figure.
-You can interact with with your mouse, and check how similar they are in the same cluster.
+You can interact with with your mouse, and check how similar they are in the same cluster. [interactive code.](https://github.com/JunukCha/DINOv2_classification/blob/master/tsne_interactive.py)
 ![GIF](https://github.com/JunukCha/DINOv2_classification/raw/master/assets/interactive.gif)

 ---